 The University of Manitoba has partnerships with over 500 universities, businesses, governments and institutions around the world, providing students and researchers with opportunities to learn, discover and exchange knowledge on a global scale.

 The University of Manitoba requires signed agreements in order to implement some projects and initiatives with other institutions.
-If you’d like to discuss a partnership opportunity with us, please contact the international partnership officer for your region for information on how to proceed with an agreement.
+If you’d like to discuss a partnership opportunity with us, please contact the International Agreement Officer for your region for information on how to proceed with an agreement.

 You will be required to submit a request for agreement (RFA) form (pdf) for review.
 We will review the RFA, and if it is approved, we will work with you and the appropriate faculty unit to develop an agreement.
 The agreement will then be finalized, approved and signed by all parties and institutions.
 Fully executed copies of the agreement will be provided to the faculty unit, Research and International Agreements Team, and the University of Manitoba’s legal counsel.

 - Academic Foundation: Successful partnerships are based on the academic objectives of the University, therefore the support of your colleagues, faculty dean, and the University’s administration is very important.

 - Diverse Network of Support: A broad-based commitment that goes beyond the interests of an individual faculty member or student makes for a stronger, more sustainable international partnership.

 - Balance: Successful international partnerships are ones in which all participating institutions experience a satisfactory level of benefit.
 When designing the partnership and negotiating any agreements, ensure that each partner is both contributing to and benefiting from the partnership.

 - Consultation: The Research and International Agreements Team has a wealth of experience and resources which can be of great assistance to University of Manitoba faculty and staff interested in initiating an international partnership.